-Our manufacturing facility in Vietnam is headed up by Dr Dave Pilkington who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
-He is backed up by a superb team managed by Khanh and Phong with over 700 production staff.
+Our own manufacturing facility in Vietnam is headed up by Dr Dave Pilkington who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
+He is backed up by a superb team managed by Khanh and Phong with over 1000 production staff.

-YOUR ANGEL SQ
+YOUR ANGEL v1 & v2

 Everyone needs an Angel...
-Representing the latest in lightweight square parachute design technology, the Angel SQ is a parachute you can rely on.
+Representing the traditional and proven pulled down apex round design, the Angel is a parachute you can rely on.